alfonso-presa/soft-assert/README.md

 # `@alfonso-presa/soft-assert`

 This library allows you to capture assertion errors that happen during your tests in order to delay the failure until the end of the tests (or when ever you want).
-This is useful in case you want to test several things and you want a full feedback of assertions failing instead of just knowing the last one.
+This is useful in case you want to test several things and you want a full feedback of assertions failing instead of just knowing the first one.

 ## Instalation